foxcpp/maddy/docs/faq.md

 maddy has no web interface for queue inspection.
 However, it can easily inspected by looking at files in /var/lib/maddy.

-ZoneMTA has a number of features that may make it easiler to integrate with HTTP-based services. maddy speaks standard email protocols (SMTP, Submission).
+ZoneMTA has a number of features that may make it easier to integrate with HTTP-based services. maddy speaks standard email protocols (SMTP, Submission).